DylanMeeus/springboot_jwt_blog/_posts/2016-05-03-angular-2-series-part-5-forms-and-custom-validation.markdown

 We've talked about **synchronous** validators already.
 If the ones that are provided by Angular aren't sufficient, then we can easily create our own by following the same pattern that is used for the [in-built ones](https://github.com/angular/angular/blob/2.0.0-beta.17/modules/angular2/src/common/forms/validators.ts#L29-L121).

 Instead of creating a synchronous custom validator in this tutorial, we'll make an **asynchronous** one.
 This is a great feature of validators in Angular 2: we can easily make them handle async operations.
-This is really useful if we want to do things like check for a user in the database to see if a username or email already exists.
+This is really useful if we want to do things like check if a username or email already exists in a database.
 In fact, that's exactly what we'll do in this example.

 The HapiJS backend that we're using has an endpoint for checking whether a username or email is already taken.
 If it is taken, a `400` response is returned with an error message indicating so.
 We can use this, along with an async validator, to let users know if their input is already reserved.